panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 ## 2. Initialization: *constructor()*

-`constructor(param1, param2, ...)` is a special method used in the body of a class that initializes the instance.
+`constructor(param1, param2, ...)` is a special method in the body of a class that initializes the instance.
+That's the place where you set the initial values for the fields, or do any kind of object setup.

-Let's initialize a property `name` using a constructor:
+In the following example the constructor sets the initial value of the field `name`:

 ```javascript{2-4}
 class User {